-I am a research fellow applying machine learning to sound.
+I am a lecturer applying machine learning to sound.
 I develop new techniques in structured "machine listening", using both machine learning and signal processing to analyse soundscapes with multiple birds.
 I have also worked on voice, music, birdsong and environmental soundscapes.
 More detail on my personal research page.

-D. Stowell, Y. Stylianou, M. Wood, H. Pamuła, H. Glotin, Automatic acoustic detection of birds through deep learning: the first Bird Audio Detection challenge, submitted.
+D. Stowell, Y. Stylianou, M. Wood, H. Pamuła, H. Glotin, Automatic acoustic detection of birds through deep learning: the first Bird Audio Detection challenge, Methods in Ecology and Evolution, 2018.

 D. Fano Yela, D. Stowell and M. Sandler, Does k Matter? k-NN Hubness Analysis for Kernel Additive Modelling Vocal Separation.
 Proceedings of LVA-ICA, 2018.